sxxxhjjj/666/README.md

 AutoSkillTreeNotifyAt = 0

 function SafeWindNotify(title, content, duration, icon)
-    if WindUI and WindUI.Notify then
+    if Rayfield and Rayfield.Notify then
         pcall(function()
-            WindUI:Notify({
+            Rayfield:Notify({
-                Title = tostring(title or "DYHUB"),
+                Title = tostring(title or "yyt"),
                 Content = tostring(content or ""),
                 Duration = duration or 3,
                 Icon = icon or "info"